 Lisa B also applies her spirit of inventive collaboration—and her unique blend of poetic spoken word with jazz-soul song—to existing compositions: Cole Porter's “Night and Day” merged with Lisa's magical poetic rap “The Cat Goddess”; her spoken-word original “Joe Williams Died Walking” performed with “Every Day I Have the Blues”; Bobby Caldwell’s “What You Won’t Do for Love” with new poetic rap; and Lisa B’s heartrending poem “Trane’s Ride” performed with Coltrane’s “Naima.”

 Lisa B's five full-length CDs have received radio play and charting on hundreds of trade-reporter stations and excellent reviews in All Music Guide, Jazz Times, Jazziz, the Seattle Post-Intelligencer, the Philadelphia Daily News, and many other publications.
 Meanwhile, she continues to write and publish poetry for the page, with recent publications in esteemed periodicals such as Caliban and War, Literature & the Arts.
 She also offers workshops on mind-body-spirit tools for performers.
-Her sixth CD will be released in 2017: "I Get A Kick: Cole Porter Reimagined."
+Her sixth CD will be released on the esteemed Jazzed Media label on January 19, 2018: "I Get A Kick: Cole Porter Reimagined."

 The jazz singer, songwriter, and poet Lisa B (Lisa Bernstein) performs standards and originals, often interwoven with her spoken poetry.
 "An originator," "mesmerizing," and "passionate," critics have described her.
 She is a storyteller in song: one noted writer commented, "she possesses an emotional range that makes lyrics sound like truth" (Ted Panken).

-Lisa B has released five CDs, with a sixth coming in early 2017: "I Get A Kick: Cole Porter Reimagined."
+Lisa B has released five CDs, with a sixth coming from the Jazzed Media label on January 19, 2018: "I Get A Kick: Cole Porter Reimagined."
 She also has two poetry books (published by Wesleyan University Press and Five Fingers Poetry) to her credit.
 Her CDs received radio play and charting on hundreds of trade-reporter stations and excellent reviews in All Music Guide, Jazz Times, Jazziz, the Seattle Post-Intelligencer, the Philadelphia Daily News, and many other publications.
 She has performed music and poetry at more than 80 clubs, performance spaces, colleges, and bookstores.

 Lisa B has taught classes on mind-body-spirit tools for performers and on creative writing at San Francisco State, Foothill College, Skyline College, the Jazzschool (now California Jazz Conservatory), Blue Bear School of Music, Anna Yates Elementary School, and the Allendale Recreation Center.
 She has master's and bachelor's degrees in English literature/creative writing from San Francisco State and UC Santa Cruz, respectively.